 - 1/4 tsp cinnamon

 - 1 tsp sugar

-In a medium size bowl beat the eggs on high for 1 minute.
-Add the flour.
-Beat on high for 30 seconds.
-Add the milk, pumpkin puree, pumpkin spice, cinnamon, and sugar, beat for 1 minute or until everything is well combined.
+- In a medium size bowl beat the eggs, flour, milk, pumpkin puree, pumpkin spice, cinnamon, and sugar on medium speed for 2-3 minutes or until everything is well combined.

-In the bowl of a stand mixer fitted with the whisk attachment, add the heavy cream.
-Beat until soft peaks form.
-Add the powdered sugar.
+- In the bowl of a stand mixer fitted with the whisk attachment, add the heavy cream.
 Beat until stiff peaks form.
-Now add the Nutella, mix until combined.
+Add the Nutella, mix until combined.

 - Spread some nutella whipped cream on one half of a crepe, fold in half, then fold in half again to make a triangular shape.
 Enjoy!